GuiyeC/Aerlink-for-Android/README.md

 Change log
 --------------
++ v1.6.1
+ - Option to have less frequent or complete battery updates.
+When "Complete battery info" is disabled it will only show the battery every 10% or when it's lower than 25%.
+ - It now vibrates when the iOS device's battery is at 20%, 15%, 10% or 5%.
+ - Updated help card with BLE Utility instead of LightBlue.

 + v1.6
  - New way of connecting, more info cards, no more infinite "Searching..." loop.
  - The pairing PIN is now displayed in a card too.